-27. If enforcement was cost recovery, what would local governments' capacity be to enforce these provisions?
+- 27. If enforcement was cost recovery, what would local governments' capacity be to enforce these provisions? - a.
+This should be managed by Department of Primary Industries

 Mandatory Dog De-sexing for Non-Breeding Dogs

 2.1 Introduction

 Currently, dogs are not required to be de-sexed in Western Australia.
 Owners are encouraged to de-sex their dogs, and owners of de-sexed dogs pay a lower dog registration fee than owners of other dogs.